Qualities

 ocrypto is resistant against SPA attacks using countermeasures described below.
 It is also resistant against DPA when used in protocols that make sure that repeatedly sending the same message always results in a different bit pattern being sent.
 This thwarts attempts to use statistical tools for determining secret data or keys.
 The HomeKit Accessory Protocol is an example of such a protocol.

-To provide best-in-class side-channel resistance, all relevant operations in ocrypto have been designed from the outset for fast constant-time, PC-secure, and table-free execution.
+To provide best-in-class side-channel resistance, all relevant operations in ocrypto have been designed from the outset for fast constant-time, pc-secure, and table-free execution.
 This makes the library side-channel resistant against the most likely attacks, even for microcontrollers with data caches.
 Moreover, ocrypto guarantees correctness and completeness (correct output for all edge cases) for NIST elliptic curves, which is notoriously difficult in a highly efficient implementation without giving up constant-time operation.
-Achieving this level of resistance to side-channel attacks, without introducing massive overhead, is what makes ocrypto unique in the industry.
+Achieving this level of resistance to side-channel attacks, without introducing inordinate overhead, is what makes ocrypto unique in the industry.
 Check out these benchmarks to see what we mean.

 Formal Proofs